criipto/docs-old/eid-specifics/order-dk-mitid.md

 ---
 layout: article
-title: Get ready for Danish MitID
+title: Get ready for production with Danish MitID
 ---

 # Order MitID for production